na-na-hi/renget/archive/6wfys.md

 Switch Camera During Dialogue - Does what it says on the tin.
 Probably incompatible with Oblivion Camera.
 VioLENS - There aren't really any problems with this, but if all you use it for is disabling VATS, there's an INI tweak for that. (bVATSDisable).
 No Furniture Camera - disables the locked camera when sitting, sleeping, etc. Will it break your sex mods?
 I dunno.
+Enhanced Volumetric Lighting and Shadows - This does mess with detection and has some issues with certain mountain meshes.
+For non ENB enjoyers just use Twilight.

 Photo Mode - This replaces a ton of screenarchery mods and I haven't seen a good reason not to use it yet.
 Supports posers as well without spells or other bullshit.